esphome/esphome-core/README.md

 auto *red = App.make_ledc_output(32);
 ```

-Aditionnaly, you can use `make_atx()` to automatically switch on a power supply when a channel is switched high.
+Additionally, you can use `make_atx()` to automatically switch on a power supply when a channel is switched high.

 Next, use the `make_binary_light()`, `make_monochromatic_light()`, and `make_rgb_light()` methods with a friendly name
 (which will be displayed in Home Assistant) and the channels, to create the light component.